paiva/loris-twilio/README.md

 ---

 Steps:
 1. Install dependencies with `./install.sh`
 2. Populate your environment variables in your `.bashrc` with your Twilio credentials:
      # Twilio Credentials
      export TWILIO_ACCOUNT_SID='your_account_SID'
      export TWILIO_AUTH_TOKEN='your_auth_token'
      export TWILIO_NUMBER='your_twilio_number'
 3. Edit your message in the `body` placeholder of `sendnotifications.php`

 ### Use
 ---

-Send a sms notification to a user with `php sendnotifications.php <username> <user_number>`, charges will apply to your account credits.
+Send a sms notification to a user with
+     `php sendnotifications.php <username> <user_number>`,

+Note that charges will apply to your account credits according to your usage.

 ### License
 ---

 MIT.
+2016.